 He performs in recital throughout the world with regular appearances in London, Vienna, Lisbon, Amsterdam, New York, Washington, at the Risör Festival (Norway), BathMozart Festival and Oxford Lieder Festival (UK), Menuhin Festival (Switzerland), Bregenz Festival and Carinthian Summer Festival (Austria).
 Alongside his outstanding artistic relationship with the British pianist Imogen Cooper and his collaboration with a number of important accompanists, he performs with some of the leading pianists of our time, most recently with Andreas Haefliger.

 Wolfgang Holzmair is also active in the opera world.
-Most recent performances include Papageno and Eisenstein in Dallas under Graeme Jenkins, Faninal Der Rosenkavalier in Seattle under Asher Fish and in Hong Kong under Edo de Waart, Don Alfonso in Lyon under William Christie and in Toronto under Richard Bradshaw, the Music Master Ariadne auf Naxos in Madrid under Jesús López-Cobos, Wolfram Tannhäuser in Erfurt under Gugerbauer, Eduard Neues vom Tage by Hindemith in Ancona, Demetrius A Midsummer Night’s Dream in Toronto under Anne Manson, the Father Hansel and Gretel in a tour of Japan under Ozawa, the title role in Daniel Schnyder’s Casanova for the Mehuhin Festival Gstaad and Masino in Haydn’s La vera costanza in concert performances in Cologne.
-In 2012 he will sing Agamemnon Iphigenie in Aulis by Gluck/Wagner in Paris and Cologne.
+Most recent performances include Papageno and Eisenstein in Dallas under Graeme Jenkins, Faninal Der Rosenkavalier in Seattle under Asher Fish and in Hong Kong under Edo de Waart, Don Alfonso in Lyon under William Christie and in Toronto under Richard Bradshaw, the Music Master Ariadne auf Naxos in Madrid under Jesús López-Cobos, Wolfram Tannhäuser in Erfurt under Gugerbauer, Eduard Neues vom Tage by Hindemith in Ancona, Demetrius A Midsummer Night’s Dream in Toronto under Anne Manson, the Father Hansel and Gretel in a tour of Japan under Ozawa, the title role in Daniel Schnyder’s Casanova for the Mehuhin Festival Gstaad, Masino in Haydn’s La vera costanza in concert performances in Cologne and Agamemnon Iphigenie in Aulis by Gluck/Wagner in Paris and Cologne.

 Equally in demand on the concert platform, he has sung with leading European and American orchestras, such as the Israel Philharmonic, Berlin Philharmonic, Vienna Symphony, Leipzig Gewandhaus, Dresden Philharmonic Orchestra, Cleveland and Concertgebouw Orchestras and the Orchestra of the Age of Enlightenment, under eminent conductors including Blomstedt, Boulez, Chailly, Frühbeck de Burgos, Haitink, Harnoncourt, Kreizberg, Norrington, Ozawa.
-Som recent concert appearances include Mahler’s Lieder eines fahrenden Gesellen with Klangforum Wien in Vienna and Amsterdam, orchestrated Wolf songs with the Budapest Festival Orchestra under Ivan Fischer in Budapest, Brahms Ein deutsches Requiem under Friedrich Haider in Oviedo and Zemlinsky’s Lyric Symphony under Hannu Lintu in Dublin.
-In 2012 his concert appearances include Mahler’s Lieder eines fahrenden Gesellen with the Tokyo Symphony under Herbert Soudant and Faust in Schumann’s Scenes from Faust with the Bern Symphony Orchestra.
+Some recent concert appearances include Mahler’s Lieder eines fahrenden Gesellen with Klangforum Wien in Vienna and Amsterdam, orchestrated Wolf songs with the Budapest Festival Orchestra under Ivan Fischer in Budapest, Brahms Ein deutsches Requiem under Friedrich Haider in Oviedo, Britten’s War Requiem with the Dresden Philharmonie under Claus Peter Flor, Zemlinsky’s Lyric Symphony under Hannu Lintu in Dublin, Mahler’s Lieder eines fahrenden Gesellen with the Tokyo Symphony under Herbert Soudant and Faust in Schumann’s Scenes from Faust with the Bern Symphony Orchestra.

 Wolfgang Holzmair has an extensive discography, and his recordings have met with critical acclaim.
 These include lieder by Clara and Robert Schumann and Eichendorff songs by various composers, all with Imogen Cooper (Philips), various Schubert recordings with Gérard Wyss (Tudor), the Austrian Pasticcio Award winning Songs from the British Isles with Trio Wanderer (Cyprés), Pelléas et Mélisande with Haitink and the Orchestre National de France (Naive), and Brahms’ Ein deutsches Requiem with Herbert Blomstedt, which won a Grammy award.
 He is a committed advocate of works, especially lieder, by victomised composers and he has recorded works by Krenek, Mittler, Zeisl, Schreker as well as a Terezin/Theresienstadt CD (Bridge Records).
 Most recent recordings include Wolf Songs with Imogen Cooper (Wigmore Hall Live Series) and Mahler Songs with Russell Ryan (Nightingale).